Private Day Trips from Copenhagen

 Harbor in village of Dragør

 Dragor’s history dates back to 12th century when this village was founded, and established as a fishing port.
-In early 16th century, the then king invited a bunch of Dutch farmers to settle down in the nearby town Store Magledy to help Danish people.
+In early 16th century, the king then invited a bunch of Dutch farmers to settle down in the nearby town Store Magledy to help Danish people.

 Storm the unique Viking past of Denmark on an adventurous day trip to Roskilde fjord and Viking Ship Museum.